-In an effort to encourage prayer and fellowship within the Diaconate Community, a concerted effort is made to encourage the men and wives to come together at events developed through the Office of the Diaconate.
+-n an effort to encourage prayer and fellowship within the Diaconate Community a concerted effort is made to encourage the men and wives to come together at events developed through the Office of the Diaconate.

-- Generally, the Diaconate Community gathers as one at various times each year. - January or February Annual Day of Reflection. - March (Lent) Mass of Recommitment, State of the Diaconate & Lunch - April/May Continuing Formation Day - End of October Annual Retreat - November/December Continuing Formation Day - Area Clusters are established by geographic region and number of deacons.
-The main purpose of the cluster is to help strengthen the local community of the Deacons and wives in the area.
-Meetings on a cluster level are a time to gather for prayer, fellowship, and for sharing information on ministry, service and the local church that may be of interest to all. - Deacons are encouraged to participate in periodic area meetings.
+- 1. Generally the Diaconate Community gathers as one at various times each year. - February Annual Liturgical Continuing Formation Day. - March Mass of Recommitment, State of the Diaconate & Lunch - April ~ Continuing Formation Day (usually the end of the month) - Sept 2nd weekend Annual Retreat - November/December Continuing Formation Day - 2.
+Area Deaneries are established by geographic region and number of deacons.
+The main purpose of the deanery is to help strengthen the local community of the Deacons and wives in the area.
+Meetings on a deanery level are a time to gather for prayer, fellowship, and for sharing information on ministry, service and the local church that may be of interest to all.
+Currently, based on geography and diaconate population, the deaneries include: Hillsborough, Lower Pinellas, Upper Pinellas, Pasco, Citrus/Hernando. - 3.
+Deacons are encouraged to participate in periodic area meetings.
 Such activities will be coordinated through their own efforts however, administrative support of the Office of the Diaconate is available for mailings, website notices, or general information.
 Deacons gathering for such an event will receive up to 2.0 hours of continuing formation.